 Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 Different types and subtypes of the flu virus circulate and cause illness over the course of each flu season, which can last from October through May.

-Even though the U.S. Centers for Disease Control and Prevention (CDC) estimates that the flu causes at least 9.2 million illnesses each year, many people choose not to get the vaccine due to misconceptions about its necessity and effectiveness.
-The CDC dispels those myths here:
+Even though the U.S. Centers for Disease Control and Prevention (CDC) estimates that the flu caused 36 million illnesses during the 2018-2019 flu season, many people choose not to get the vaccine due to misconceptions about its necessity and effectiveness.
+The CDC dispels those myths here below.

 Myth: The flu shot is not effective.